OpenSTREAM-solvers/openstream/_sources/Guides/theory/index.rst.txt

 **Mixture model**

-- Purpose: Initialization and robust steady-state predictions.
+- Purpose: Initialization and robust predictions under relevant simplifications.
-- Assumptions: Homogeneous equilibrium, single mixture phase.
+- Assumptions: Single mixture field with or without thermal non-equilibrium capabilities.
-- Equations: Mass, momentum, and energy conservation.
+- Equations: Conservation of mass, momentum, and energy for the mixture.

 **Two-fluid model**

-- Purpose: Captures hydrodynamic and thermal non-equilibrium.
+- Purpose: Captures hydrodynamic and thermal non-equilibrium between phases.
-- Assumptions: Separate conservation equations for liquid and vapor phases.
+- Assumptions: Separate conservation equations for liquid and vapor.
-- Equations: Six-equation model (mass, momentum, energy for each phase).
+- Equations: Conservation of mass, momentum, and energy for each phase (six-equation model).

 **Three-field model**

-- Purpose: Simulates annular flow with vapor, droplets, and liquid film.
+- Purpose: Design for annular flow with vapor, droplets, and liquid film.
-- Assumptions: Thermal equilibrium, applicable up to film dryout.
+- Assumptions: Thermal equilibrium (for now), valid up to film dryout.
-- Equations: Nine-equation model for mass and momentum conservation.
+- Equations: Conservation of mass and momentum for the three fields.

 **Four-field model**

-- Purpose: Advanced modeling of disturbance waves in annular flow.
+- Purpose: Advanced modeling of disturbance waves in annular flow, including non-equilibrium dynamics.
-- Assumptions: Thermal equilibrium, wave transport and non-equilibrium dynamics.
+- Assumptions: Thermal equilibrium (for now).
-- Equations: Extended conservation equations + wave number density transport.
+- Equations: Conservation of mass and momentum for the four fields + wave number density transport.

 ----

-For detailed equations and implementation notes, refer to the individual theory pages listed above.
+For detailed equations, derivations, and implementation notes, check out the individual theory pages linked above.
+Ready to dive deeper?
+Pick a model and start exploring!